Mahanandi

 Plain corn kernels suitable for popcorn - about a quarter cup

-Ping-Pong ball sized tamarind pulp, 6 dates, quarter teaspoon each - chilli powder, turmeric and salt.
+Ping-Pong ball sized tamarind pulp, 6 dates, quarter teaspoon each – chilli powder, turmeric and salt.
 Take them all in a blender.
-Add about half cup of water.
+Add about a cup of water.
 Puree to smooth.

 Take the syrup in a thick-bottomed vessel and simmer until the volume reduces to half.
 This helps to concentrate the flavor.
 Cool.
 Lightly coat the corn kernels with syrup.
 Place them in a microwave-safe bowl.
 Cover the bowl with another bowl.
 Microwave to pop the corn.
 Have a taste, and if required sprinkle salt and some chilli powder to taste.
 Toss and enjoy.